Community & Health Services

 Community and Health Services programmes

-If you want to start your career as a community worker, volunteer for a community group or youth worker:
+If you want to start your career as a community or youth worker, or volunteer for a community group

 - Certificate in Community Skills – 1 semester full-time or longer part-time, can also serve as a pathway into higher level study

-If you want a career in mental health
+If you want a career in health services or mental health

 - National Certificate in Mental Health (Mental Health Support Work) – 40 weeks full-time, a mix of classes and work placements, suitable for those already working in mental health and for newcomers to the field.